Welcome to our WDRA event page!

 ***YOU MUST BE A WDRA MEMBER TO ATTEND A WDRA EVENT, for insurance and liability reasons there are no “day riders” allowed.***

-We have applied for AERC sanctioning for all of the following events.
-We will host these rides as AERC events if AERC approves them, and of course, WDRA will support the ride, regardless of what AERC decides.
+AERC has approved sanctioning for all of the following events!
+If for any reason (for example COVID,) AERC must withdraw sanctioning, WDRA will support the ride, the show must go on.
 The new “spring series” rides hosted by the JW Ranch are a great way to get your fuzzy mountain horses back in shape for the season.
 The Spanish Peaks Pioneer is a 5 day event, ending with the Whole Hog Hootenanny on the last day, followed by one day of rest before the 2-day Wahatoya Cup.

 To minimize contact and crowds, all WDRA events hosted by SoCo Endurance are self-registration ON LINE.
 You can do it on your phone (and even revisit to make updates when you need to!)
 If you have not registered yourself correctly, then you are not entered in the event.
 Click on an event to register for it.
 Pay at the ride, cash, check or PayPal.
 Remember that you can re-visit these registration pages any time, to add your horses info for example, you can update your info all the way up to the ride date, but we would like to have your personal info as early as possible for a head count.